INBPA0211L/notes-2025/week-10/exercises/P110202/sheet-eof.md

 1. Implement the solution in function `main()`.
 1. The input uses the `';'` (semicolon) character as the delimiter.
 1. Each line contains at most `46` characters.
-1. The end of the input is denoted with a line containing the character sequence `"END"`.
-It is guaranteed that the input contains at most `180` records.
+The end of the input is denoted with `EOF`.
+It is guaranteed that the input contains at most `240` records.
-1. Print an error message and exit with status code `6` if the command-line argument is not present.
+1. Print an error message and exit with status code `9` if the command-line argument is not present.
-1. Print an error message and exit with status code `2` if the file cannot be opened.
+1. Print an error message and exit with status code `5` if the file cannot be opened.
 1. The `wing_span` field of each aircraft has `2` precision digits in its representation.
 1. You can expect only valid values for all the fields.